NixOS/foundation/policies/code_of_conduct.md

 Scope:

-This code of conduct applies to all board members of the NixOS Foundation.
+This code of conduct applies to all board members of the NixOS Foundation and is on top of the project wide [Code of Conduct](https://github.com/NixOS/.github/blob/master/CODE_OF_CONDUCT.md)

 Policy: